japandotorg/melon-docs/docs/custom-commands/parsing.md

 sidebar_position: 4
 ---

-Parsing blocks interact with tag invocaation and the affect the tag's output in Discord
+Parsing blocks interact with tag invocaation and the affect the tag's output in Discord.

 ## Restriction Blocks